 Next time your fish is sick, the remedy might not be farther away than your kitchen table.
 Ordinary salt is a useful remedy for the prevention and treatment of several freshwater fish diseases.
-It assists in the healing of injuries, promotes formation of slime coating, improves gill function, reduces the uptake of nitrite, and is effective against some parasites.
+It assists in the healing of injuries, promotes the formation of slime coating, improves gill function, reduces the uptake of nitrite, and is effective against some parasites.

 Before you go overboard using salt, be aware that some of the same benefits can be achieved by using a stress coat product.